4dn-dcic/fish_omics_format/docs/source/undecoded.rst

 ------------
 - For full instructions see :ref:`columns-reference-label`

-This table is indexed by ``Loc_ID`` and therefore each row corresponds to data associated with an individual Localization event.
+This table is indexed by ``Loc_ID`` and therefore each row corresponds to data associated with an individual SM Localization event.

 The first columns are always: ``Loc_ID``, ``Frame_ID``, ``X``, ``Y``, ``Z``, ``Fluor``.
 The content and order of all other columns are at the user's discretion.
 The order of the rows is at the user's discretion.

 .. csv-table::
   :file: tables/demultiplexing_columns.csv